 Trump has the power and sought advice on how best to fulfill his Supreme Court pledge.
 Many names came up, but apparently Trump was struck by the fact that Brett Kavanaugh believed presidential powers could be expanded.
 Trump had his own legal jeopardy and likely would want as much of a cushion as possible.

 The Republicans certainly recognized the Supreme Court as a political objective.
 They realized that the midterm elections were closing in and some recognized if they could put another young conservative on the court it would be appreciated by their base.
 They also recognized there was a good chance they would lose control of the House of Representatives and possibly (but not likely) the Senate.
-Some, such as Mitch McConnell felt that would be a worthy legacy.
+Some, such as Mitch McConnell felt that another conservative judge would be a worthy legacy.

 A few details upsetting to progressives were uncovered (such as Kavanaugh's participation in the Bill Clinton impeachment and the George W Bush torture memos), but not enough for the Republicans to think of another conservative candidate.
 A lot of controversy has been announced regarding the time it took for Christine Blasey Ford's accusation to reach the attention of the Senate judiciary committee.
 Timing did complicate the matter, but the Republicans in my opinion reacted unseemly.
 Sexual assault victims want to forget their ordeal and in this case confidentiality was wanted.
 Eventually she realized the Supreme Court decision would be made without the information.

 The Republicans realized it would look bad if old white men questioned the victim so they hired an experienced woman prosecutor.
 It is hard to be sure, but her strategy seemed to be to develop inconsistencies in the accusation.
 It didn't work.
 When it came time to question Kavanaugh they sidelined their expert and each made an attack not so much of Ford's testimony as on the Democrats' ethics.

 Many thought an FBI investigation would be a logical way to eliminate doubts, but that was resisted by the Republicans.
 Lindsay Graham yelled his disgust with the process.